What to Know About Workplace Retaliation

 What is Workplace Retaliation?

 If you’re an employee and you engage in an activity for which you are legally protected, retaliation might include any job action considered negative.
 For example, if you were demoted, disciplined, or fired, these could, in certain circumstances, be examples of retaliation.
-Job reassignment, shift changes, or salary reduction can be as well.
+Job reassignment, shift changes, or salary reduction can be as well as it shows on their paystub generator form.

 These tend to be more overt examples of retaliation.